ceichhorn/sauce/README.md

 # chef-sauceconnect

-This cookbook sets up a VM to serve a ruby app using Nginx and Passenger.
-Ruby is installed using RVM.
+This cookbook sets  up the Sauce Labs client to connect into Sauce Labs.

-Centos 7.1 is required for Passenger to be installed via package and not require Nginx to be recompiled.
-Nginx 1.8 is supported on Centos 7.1.

 ## Supported Platforms